MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/New Instructions/Lab/LAB_09a-Implement_Web_Apps.md

 1. Select **Add**.

-1. Back on the **Deployment slots** blade of the web app, click the entry representing the newly created staging slot.
+1. Back on the **Deployment slots** blade of the web app, select the entry representing the newly created staging slot.

     >**Note**: This will open the blade displaying the properties of the staging slot.